 "The reasoning followed by the authority which adopted the measure must be disclosed in a clear and unequivocal fashion so as, on the one hand, to make the persons concerned aware of the reasons for the measure and thereby enable them to defend their rights and, on the other, to enable the court to exercise its supervisory jurisdiction."

 For more information on the debrief and standstill provisions, see Practice note, Remedies in public procurement law: Standstill.
+See also the judgment of Fraser J in Bechtel at paragraphs 309 to 311.

 Contract award notices